 1. “to share your experience and what you learned out of it”

-– Most of my tennis experience I’ve been sharing on My Blog where you can find lots of articles describing my honest opinion about how to learn and teach tennis, as well as my “adventure” in teaching my own two daughters.
+– Most of the tennis experiences that I’ve been sharing are on My Blog, where you can find lots of articles describing my honest opinion about how to learn and teach tennis, as well as my “adventure” in teaching my own two daughters.

 2. “how to handle topspin volley without hitting them in the net or out?”

-– You just asked a question about my favorite stroke in tennis: drive volley.
+– You just asked a question about my favorite stroke in tennis, the drive volley.

-As I described it in a recent video lesson I posted at WebTennis24, when hitting a drive volley you must understand the following:
+As I described in a recent video lesson I posted at WebTennis24, when you hit a drive volley you must understand the following:

-1) the ball comes down onto your racquet faster than during a ground-stroke therefore you should aim higher (at leaset 2 feet over the net) – otherwise you’ll send many drive volleys into the net;
+1) the ball comes down onto your racquet faster than during a groundstroke, therefore you should aim higher (at least 2 feet over the net) – otherwise, you’ll send many drive volleys into the net;

 2) if you swing up and across the back of the ball (some call it “windshield wiper” motion) you’ll impart enough spin to keep the ball inside the baseline.